- Campus Life

 SUNY Plattsburgh complies by including its policy in Section 8 of the Student Code of Conduct.

-Further, the college's policy on alcohol and dangerous drug use/abuse is described in the Faculty/Staff Handbook and the Human Resource Services Department Web page.
+Further, the college's policy on alcohol and dangerous drug use/abuse is described in the Campus Handbook, Section IV - Employment and Benefits.

 The college provides ongoing drug and alcohol awareness programs.
 Dissemination of pertinent information will continue to occur for all members of the campus community.